Roysubh/3-D-Perspectives-of-Uttarakhand-from-Space/README.md

 ## 📄 License & Credits
 - All content created and compiled by **Regional Remote Sensing Centre – West, NRSC, ISRO**
 - Editors, authors, reviewers, and contributors are credited in respective sections
-- Images and DEM data are sourced from **NRSC-ISRO, Bhuvan portal, and Bhoonidhi portal**
+- Images and DEM data are sourced from **NRSC–ISRO, Bhuvan Portal, and Bhoonidhi Portal**

+**Copyright ©2025 National Remote Sensing Centre, Indian Space Research Organisation**

+All rights reserved.
+No portion of this book may be reproduced, stored in a retrieval system, or transmitted in any form or by any means without prior written consent of the copyright owner, except as permitted under the **Indian Copyright Act, 1957**.

 ---